- About us

 Posted by Cedars Dermatology, 1st April 2020

 Here at Cedars Dermatology, a skin clinic in locations such as Northwood, Harley Street and Elstree, our dermatologists are keen to help with any skincare problems.
 One skin problem that we’re often asked about is skin cancer.
-In modern times, we’re much more aware of what it is, how it presents and what can be done to both help treat it and minimise your risk of it developing.
+In modern times, we’re much more aware of what skin cancer is, how it presents and what can be done to both help treat skin cancer and minimise your risk of it developing.
 In this post, we’ll talk through some of these things.

-Anyone can get it, although it’s more common in older people.
-While UV from the sun or sunbeds is the main cause, your skin, hair and eye colour can also play a part, and if you have a family history of it, your risk is increased.
+Anyone can get skin cancer, although it’s more common in older people.
+While UV from the sun or sunbeds is the main cause, your skin, hair and eye colour can also play a part, and if you have a family history of skin cancer, your risk is increased.
 In addition, those who have a large number of moles are also more at risk than others.

-Our skin cancer screening service is ideal for those who are unsure as to whether they have the condition.
+Our skin cancer screening service on Harley Street is ideal for those who are unsure as to whether they have the condition.
 It allows us to take a closer look at any moles and to determine if any areas need removing.

 You can use ABCDE:

 Asymmetry – do both halves look the same?